 But, as with most things, not all woks are created equal.
 They come in a dizzying array of sizes, shapes, metals, and handle arrangements.
-Fortunately for all of us, the best woks also happen to be on the inexpensive end of the scale.
-Our favorite wok, the Joyce Chen Pro Chef 14-Inch Flat Bottom Carbon Steel Wok, sells for just $30 on Amazon at the time of writing.
+Here's what you need to know.

-- Stainless steel woks, like the All-Clad 14-Inch Stir Fry Pan ($200), are a waste of money.
+- Stainless steel woks are a waste of money.
 Not only are they extremely heavy and difficult to maneuver, they also take a long time to heat up and cool down—a fatal flaw for something that requires rapid, on-the-fly heat adjustments, like a stir-fry.
 Food, particularly protein, has a tendency to stick to steel.